-Once have successfully uploaded your first sets of data, you can dive into your emissions dashboards.
-To do so, navigate to 'Measure emissions' and find the respective emission category you are interested in on the left hand side, or review your overall Company Emissions.
+Once you’ve successfully uploaded your first sets of data, you can explore your emissions dashboards.
+To do this, go to ‘Measure emissions’ and use the menu on the left to view the specific emission categories you’re interested in, check your overall Company emissions, or see how you compare to others in the Benchmarks dashboard.

 Average number of employees